otrv4/otrv4/otrv4.md

 Alice                      Untrusted Prekey Server         Bob
 --------------------------------------------------------------------------------
                                     (<--------------------- Pre-conversation: Creates
+                                                            and sends a Prekey Ensemble: creates
-                                                            and sends a Prekey Ensemble) Retrieves Bob's  ----------------->
+                                                            a User Profile, Prekey Profile and a set of prekey messages) Retrieves Bob's  ----------------->
+Prekey Ensemble: asks for
-Prekey Ensemble
+a User Profile, Prekey
+Profile and a prekey message

 Establishes Conversation  ------------------------------->
 with XZDH and sends the